 - Apply for TN Concealed Carry Handgun Permit

-The first prerequisite you’ll need to meet is to ensure that you’re not a “prohibited person” – a federal class of persons who can not even possess firearms (let alone get a CCW).
+The first prerequisite you’ll need to meet in order to get an online TN CCW is to ensure that you’re not a “prohibited person” – a federal class of persons who can not even possess firearms (let alone get a CCW).

 When it comes to online CCW training, two things are imperative: First, you must make sure that the course you are taking is really certified by the state of Tennessee.
 Second, you should only seek out quality instruction.
 Unfortunately, you’re missing the hands-on experience when you take a course online… so make sure it is a good one.